siwatts/dotfiles/README.md

     - `git rebase --continue`
     - `git rebase --abort`
 - Interactive rebase `-i` allows reordering and squashing of commits.
+    - `git rebase -i master`, all commits that have diverged from master.
     - Commits listed from oldest to newest.
         - `pick`: Keep commit unchanged.
         - `reword`: Keep commit and prompt to change commit message.
         - `edit`: Pause to amend commit.
         - `squash`: Roll commit into previous commit (ie. upwards).
 Prompt for a new commit message.
         - `message`.
         - `fixup`: As squash, but exclude commit message.
 If only fixups then will automatically take the picked commit's message.
         - `exec`: Run command using shell?
 - If history has branched off between current and rebase target, will only affect commits this side of the branch point.
 Target always left unaffected.